 - 6. The Panel is housed within the World Bank Accountability Mechanism.
-While the Accountability Mechanism Secretary is the head of the Accountability Mechanism, the Panel Chairperson is the head of the Inspection Panel, and the Panel Members reports directly to the Board.
+While the Accountability Mechanism Secretary is the head of the Accountability Mechanism, the Panel Chairperson is the head of the Inspection Panel, and the Panel Members report directly to the Board.
 The Board's Committee on Development Effectiveness (CODE) is designated as the main interlocutor for the Panel. - 7.
-The Panel is composed of three mMembers of different nationalities who serve non-renewable five-year terms.
+The Panel is composed of three Members of different nationalities who serve non-renewable five-year terms.
 Members of the Panel are selected based on their ability to deal thoroughly and fairly with the Requests brought to them, their integrity and their independence from the Bank's Management, and their exposure to development issues and to living conditions in developing countries.
 Members of the Panel may not be employed by the World Bank Group following the end of their service on the Panel.
-In addition, staff of the World Bank Group, including Executive Directors and their advisors, can only be appointed as Panel mMembers two years after the end of their service with the World Bank Group.
-The Members of the Panel elect the a fulltime Chairperson of the Panel who works at Bank headquarters. - 8.
-The Panel is supported by a Secretariat which assists and advises the Panel in the execution of its duties.
-The Secretariat is headed by an Executive Secretary and includes a team of operations officers and support personnel.
-In carrying out its work, the Panel also retains independent expert consultants to assist in its fact finding, investigations and analysis. - 1.4 Role of Accountability Mechanism Secretary with respect to the Inspection Panel.
+In addition, staff of the World Bank Group, including Executive Directors and their advisors, can only be appointed as Panel Members two years after the end of their service with the World Bank Group.
+The Members of the Panel elect a fulltime Chairperson of the Panel who works at Bank headquarters.

+1.4 Role of Accountability Mechanism Secretary with respect to the Inspection Panel.